googleads/googleads-mobile-flutter/packages/google_mobile_ads/README.md

 ```

 `AdWidget` inherits from Flutter's Widget class and can be used as any other widget.
 On iOS, make sure you place the widget in a widget with a specified width and height.
 Otherwise, your Ad may not be displayed.
-A `PublisherBannerAd` can be placed in a container with a size that matches the ad:
+A `AdManagerBannerAd` can be placed in a container with a size that matches the ad:

 ```dart